SENIOR UNIVERSITY OF GREATER ATLANTA

 MARCH 15

-HOW MUCH OF THESE HILL IS GOLD
+HOW MUCH OF THESE HILLS IS GOLD

 Picture